The Beatles' rooftop concert: Performance

-The four Beatles and Preston arrived on the roof at around 12:30pm.
-When they started playing, there was confusion nearby among members of the public, many of whom were on their lunch break.
+The four Beatles and Preston arrived on the roof at around 12:30 pm.
+When they began to play, there was confusion nearby among members of the public, many of whom were on their lunch break.
 As the news of the event spread, crowds began to congregate in the streets and on the flat rooftops of nearby buildings.
-While most responded positively to the concert, the Metropolitan Police grew concerned about noise and traffic issues, having received complaints from several local businesses.
-The film cameras captured police officers arriving at Apple to stop the performance.
-Apple employees initially kept the officers in reception and refused to let them up to the roof, but reconsidered when threatened with arrest.
+While most responded positively to the concert, the Metropolitan Police grew concerned about noise and traffic issues, having received complaints from local businesses.
+The film cameras captured police officers Ray Dagg and Ray Shayler arriving at Apple to stop the performance.
+Apple employees initially kept the officers in the reception area and refused to let them up to the roof, but acquiesced when threatened with arrest.

 According to Johns, the band fully expected to be interrupted by the police, since there was a police station not far along Savile Row.
 The authorities' intervention satisfied a suggestion made by McCartney earlier in January, that the Beatles should perform their concert "in a place we're not allowed to do it ... like we should trespass, go in, set up and then get moved ...
 Getting forcibly ejected, still trying to play your numbers, and the police lifting you."

 The officers ascended to the roof just as the Beatles began the second take of "Don't Let Me Down".
 During the next number – the final version of "Get Back" – McCartney improvised the lyrics to reflect the situation: "You've been playing on the roofs again, and that's no good, 'cause you know your Mummy doesn't like that ... she gets angry ... she's gonna have you arrested!"
-Acting on the police officers' instructions, Evans turned off Lennon and Harrison's guitar amplifiers mid-song, only for Harrison to turn his amplifier back on in defiance.
+Acting on the police officers' instructions, Evans turned off Lennon and Harrison's guitar amplifiers mid-song, only for Harrison to turn his amplifier back on.
 Evans then turned Lennon's back on as the band continued to play.

 The concert came to an end with the conclusion of "Get Back".
-McCartney said "Thanks Mo", in response to applause and cheers from Maureen Starkey, Starr's wife.
-Lennon then said: "I'd like to say thank you on behalf of the group and ourselves, and I hope we've passed the audition."
+McCartney said "Thanks Mo", in response to enthusiastic applause and cheers from Maureen Starkey, Starr's wife.
+It was raining and Starr played wearing his wife's red raincoat.
+Lennon said: "I'd like to say thank you on behalf of the group and ourselves, and I hope we've passed the audition."